 Habitat boxes and hotels

-These include bird boxes, bat boxes, hedgehog houses and bug hotels, all of which feature in our gardens and are well used.
+Habitat boxes include bird boxes, bat boxes, hedgehog houses and bug hotels, all of which feature in our gardens and are well used.
 Bug hotels are great fun to make and can use anything you have lying around; old pallets, bits of brick.
 We’ve also invested in some woodcrete bird boxes, that keeps eggs and chicks safe from predators.

 Top Tip - a piece of wood with holes drilled into it will make a great home for solitary bees and other flying insects.

 We love brown roofs, so much so that we have got them all over the place; on the bike sheds in St Germans and Hayle, on the boiler houses, our summer house, electric box shelter and workshop roof.
 We make our brown roofs with substrate, crocs and poor soil.
-This will provide a habitat for burrowing beetles, bees and spiders.
-We’ve planted a few sedums and drought resistant alpines here and there, but the roofs naturally self-seed and vegetation will grow and die according to the weather, thus needing no watering.
+This provides a habitat for burrowing beetles, bees and spiders.
+We’ve planted a few sedums and drought resistant alpines here and there, but the roofs naturally self-seed and vegetation grows and dies according to the weather, thus needing no watering.

-We've left long grass areas in each garden.
-To this we have added pollen rich flowers; scabious, field poppies, yarrow, dog daisies and spring bulbs, plus some yellow rattle to reduce the vigour of the grass.
+We've left long grass areas in each of our carriage gardens.
+To these we have added pollen rich flowers; scabious, field poppies, yarrow, dog daisies and spring bulbs, plus some yellow rattle to reduce the vigour of the grass.

 Top Tip - long grass allows small mammals to hide, and makes a good hunting ground for larger predators such as owls.